Philadelphia Foreclosure Lawyer

 Foreclosure Lawyer Philadelphia

 Moreover, your attorney should have bankruptcy specialists who can explain your options in Chapter 7 or Chapter 13.
 Upon filing Bankruptcy, an automatic stay prevents any Sheriff’s sale from proceeding, and it is useful for individuals who have waited until the very last minute.
-Additionally, bankruptcy forces the lender to accept a payment plan for its arrears, and may help you avoid foreclosure.
+Additionally, bankruptcy forces the lender to accept a payment plan for its arrears, and thus may help you avoid foreclosure.

 Why Do I Need a Lawyer?